 Although dynamic stretching requires more thoughtful coordination than static stretching, it has gained popularity with athletes, coaches and trainers.
 Research has shown that dynamic stretching is effective for increasing flexibility, maximal muscle strength, sprint and vertical jump performance.
 However, other studies show that dynamic stretching has no effect on strength and performance.

 Should you stretch before a workout?

 Whether or not you should stretch before a workout has long been subject to debate.
 For many years experts recommended stretching before any workout, activity or sport.
 It was thought stretching beforehand would reduce injury risk and prepare the body for any strenuous effort to come.
 In fact, it was typically the only time people did stretch.
 Most of the stretching was static.
 But it is important to assess static stretching vs. dynamic stretching in terms of a warm-up.

 Static stretching vs. dynamic stretching

 So, static stretching vs. dynamic stretching, which is best?
 In all honesty, it’s difficult to suggest what is right for a particular person.
-There’s no concrete evidence that stretching before a workout automatically increases your risk of injury.
+There’s no concrete evidence that stretching before a workout automatically decreases your risk of injury.
 It might not even alter your performance.
 But it is easy to understand why athletes, trainers and coaches are reluctant to use static stretching when the research is so persuasive.

 However, a lack of flexibility seems to be a causative factor in gradual-onset injuries that plague today’s athletes.
 These overuse problems, as mentioned above, seem to relate strongly to long-term tissue changes that don’t necessarily respond to dynamic stretching.
 The fact is that athletes’ warm-ups need to combine both dynamic and static stretching (preceded by foam rolling)